FederatedDifNetInfer/FDNI/README.md

 # FDNI

-This project is the code for the paper "The Devil is in The Details: Federated Diffusion Network Inference with Edge-Grained Weighting" submitted to IEEE Transactions on Cybernetics.
+This project is the code for the paper "Federated Diffusion Network Inference with Edge-Grained Weighting" submitted to Knowledge-Based Systems.

 FDNI: Main implementation of the FDNI algorithm proposed in the submitted paper.